-- (1) The purpose of these directions is to address the serious public health risk posed to the State of Victoria by the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) These directions must be read together with the Directions currently in force. - (3) These directions replace the Stay Safe Directions (Victoria) (No. 26). - (4) These directions require everyone in the State of Victoria to: - (a) limit interactions with others by restricting private and public gatherings; and - (b) carry and wear face coverings at all times except in limited circumstances.
+- (1) The purpose of these directions is to address the serious public health risk posed to the State of Victoria by the spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2). - (2) These directions must be read together with the Directions currently in force. - (3) These directions, together with the Stay at Home Directions (Metropolitan Melbourne) replace the Stay at Home Directions (Victoria) (No. 4). - (4) These directions require everyone who ordinarily resides in Regional Victoria to: - (a) restrict the circumstances in which they may leave Regional Victoria; and - (b) limit interactions with others by restricting private and public gatherings; and - (c) carry and wear face coverings at all times except in limited circumstances.

-These directions may be referred to as the Stay Safe Directions (Victoria) (No. 27).
+These directions may be referred to as the Stay Safe Directions (Regional Victoria) (No. 7).

-The Stay Safe Directions (Victoria) (No. 26) are revoked at 11:59:00 pm on 29 July 2021.
+(1) The Stay at Home Directions (Victoria) (No. 4) are revoked at 11:59 pm on 9 August 2021.